Factors Affecting a Project

 In the triangle above, we’ve assumed the scope of work as constant.
 This is hardly the case in reality and, in my experience, the scope invariably increases after the work has begun (and after the estimates are made!).

 This factor can have a major impact on the schedule as well as the budget so, if the scope of work is increased, one must understand that – to maintain the same quality – the cost as well as the time to completion will increase proportionately.

 And That’s Not All Folks

 There is one last factor that needs to be looked at; decision-making.
-People often assume that a few pending decisions can be made at last minute without affecting the project’s time-line.
+People often assume that a few pending decisions can be made at the last minute without affecting a project’s time-line.
 Not true.
-A pending decision is like the proverbial joker in a pack of cards.
-You never know when it will turn up and cannot plan for it.
-Over the years, the one thing that delays my projects the most–much more than labour problems or availability of materials–is the sentence, “let’s decide on that later”.
+A pending decision is like the proverbial joker in a pack of cards–you never know when it will turn up and cannot plan for it.
+Over the years, the one thing that delays my projects the most–much more than labour problems or availability of materials–is the sentence, “let’s decide that next time”.